 Once deployed, providing training programs, materials, and resources for the existing employees helps to adapt.
 It also paves the way to establish a digitally reinforced supply chain workflow in line with the newly integrated system.

-FAQS What is WMS and TMS?
+FAQS on TMS Integrations What is WMS and TMS?
 TMS (Transportation Management System) helps businesses manage the various processes involved in the shipping of goods from source to destination.
 WMS (Warehouse Management System) helps businesses exercise better control over their warehouse data and operations.

 Integrating WMS with TMS can add to the efficiency of supply chain operations through improved warehouse operations.